 Photo: Lijovklm / Wikimedia Commons

-Wonders of nature can be found in Malarikkal near Kottayam, famed for its blooming flowers, especially the water lilies.
+Wonders of nature can be found in Malarikkal near Kottayam, famed for its blooming flowers, especially the water lilies, and it is one of the most enchanting things to do in Kerala for nature lovers.
 Unlike any other lotus lake in Kerala, Malarikkal is crowded with pink water lilies (Nymphaea stellata), which bloom at sunrise and form a dreamscape.
 Found close to the Aymanam village, this beautiful wetland is bordered by khaddar (rice) fields all around it.
 Tourists and photographers visit Malarikkal to catch the scenery of the early morning bloom, as the lilies shut by mid-morning.
-Taking traditional wooden boats through the flowers is the best way to explore the lake in a slow and immersive manner.

 Location: Malarikkal, Aymanam, Kottayam district, Kerala